GoodforGod/docker-compose-ultimate/README.md

-# Ultimate Docker Compose for (Kafka, Zookeeper, KSQL, Postgres, MongoDB, ArangoDB, Oracle, ClickHouse, PACT, Jaeger and more)
+# Ultimate Docker Compose for (Kafka, Zookeeper, KSQL, Postgres, Camunda, MongoDB, ArangoDB, Oracle, ClickHouse, Jaeger and more)

-*Docker Compose Version 2.3* for all services that I was working with or configured while developing.
+*Docker Compose Version 2.3* for all services that I was working with or configured while development.

-Just in case I need to *ready-to-run* them all so I can do it from one place as *Docker-Compose*.
+Just in case I need to *ready-to-run* them all, so I can do it as *Docker-Compose*.
-Or as a builder with configured docker compose dependencies.

-All services have specified dependencies and configured to use each other.
+This README can be used as builder, you can just copy services you need for your *docker-compose.yml* All services are configured to use each other as dependencies.

 - [RDBMS:](#RDBMS)
     - [Postgres:](#Postgres)